March 3, 2025

 SoundCloud interface with play button highlighted

-To stop the audio, go back to the web page and click on the Pause or Stop button.
+To stop the audio, return to the web page and click Pause or Stop.

 Most slide presentations consist of chunks of disconnected text in bullet points.
 Without additional explanations, your audience might not make sense of the presentation.